ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 One of the Stephenson County Fair's most popular traditions is making a comeback this summer.

-After several years away, rodeo action returns to the Stephenson County Fair in Freeport with a professional rodeo scheduled for Friday night, July 25th.
-Fans can expect classic events including bull riding, barrel racing, saddle bronc riding, and team roping as cowboys and cowgirls from around the region compete for prize money and bragging rights.
+After several years away, rodeo action returns to the Stephenson County Fair in Freeport with a professional rodeo scheduled for Friday night, July 25.
+Fans can expect classic events including bull riding, barrel racing, saddle bronc riding and team roping as cowboys and cowgirls from around the region compete for prize money and bragging rights.

 IN CLOSING…

-And because of the nature of a podcast, you can also get the news when you want it.
+Because of the nature of a podcast, you can also get the news when you want it.
 While we release these newscasts every Thursday at noon, they are available anytime.
-So, while we appreciate it if you think of Freepod as “appointment listening,” the reality is that you can download our episodes and play them whenever you have time.
+So while we appreciate it if you think of Freepod as "appointment listening," the reality is that you can download our episodes and play them whenever you have time.

-And it’s not just our newscasts either.
-Our interviews are available to listen to anytime as well, including this past week’s interview.
+And it's not just our newscasts.
+Our interviews are available to listen to anytime as well, including this past week's interview.
 I spoke with Kris Valkema, lead singer of Blackcat Manor.
-Along with being a technology problem solver for FSD 145, Kris fronts the local band that has toured across the US and Canada and even had a song featured in a national television series.
+Along with being a technology problem solver for FSD 145, Kris fronts the local band that has toured across the U.S. and Canada and even had a song featured in a national television series.

-We’d like to thank our community liaisons and reporters for providing pivotal content for our program, our partners at WNIJ in DeKalb for helping to share Freepod to a larger community, and the Media Studies department at Highland Community College for producing this podcast.
+We'd like to thank our community liaisons and reporters for providing pivotal content for our program, our partners at WNIJ in DeKalb for helping share Freepod with a larger community, and the Media Studies department at Highland Community College for producing this podcast.

 This has been Freepod.
 Thank you for listening.